jsf0/smallpass/README.md

 smallpass is a small, simple utility for generating Diceware style passphrases on the command line.
 It uses the Electronic Frontier Foundation's long wordlist.

+### Rationale

+There are lots of these Diceware generators out there, but many of them are overly complicated, have large dependencies, or are insecure.
+Smallpass is written in plain C, does not suffer from modulo bias, has no network functionality, doesn't parse any files, and has minimal command line flags.
+This allows smallpass to be locked down tightly using pledge() on OpenBSD.

 ### Building
-smallpass builds with no dependencies on the BSDs.
+smallpass builds without requiring any dependencies on the BSDs.
 I haven't tried building on Linux, but you will probably want libbsd installed if you want to port it.

 To build, run: